George Green (murderer): Glenroy murders

-The gathering of evidence
+Gathering of evidence

 The Government Analyst, Charles Taylor, was given the task of examining clothing from the murder scene and the suspected murderer.
 He found white hairs on Green's brown coat, inside the leg of the trousers and on the lining of the vest.
 These hairs were identical with hairs Taylor had collected from the collar of Annie Wiseman's dressing gown and from the carpet of the front bedroom.
 He also examined Annie Wiseman's hair in the City Morgue and found they were identical in colour and texture, and similar in length to the other hairs he had examined.

 The analyst examined dirt from Green's clothing and found that it consisted of soot, sand grains and mineral ash.
 A mark found on Annie Wiseman's pyjamas, "which looked as though a dirty hand had grabbed them", contained carbon particles.
 He also found smears of blood and dirt consisting of carbon particles on Phyllis Wiseman's pyjamas.

 On November 22 a railway cleaner found a nickel-plated bicycle pump beside the railway line at Glenroy opposite the house where the murders had occurred, and handed it to the police.
 When Detective Delmenico examined the bicycle pump, he found a hair adhering to the rubber connection.
 He took it to the Government Analyst, who determined it was a horsehair.
 Samples of hair were later taken from a chestnut horse belonging to Alexander Aitken, in whose house Green was living, which were identical in colour, texture and length to the hair found on the bicycle pump connection.
 The connection was also found to contain particles of soot, sand grains and mineral dust.